 Check the switch on the solar light to ensure it's fully in the "on" position.
 The switch may be on the bottom of the light capsule or under the cap of a solar landscaping light.
 Turn the cap counterclockwise to loosen it from the clear plastic portion of the light to access the switch on some models.
 Once you're sure the switch is on, set the light in an area where it receives full sun for several hours, then test it by covering the solar panel with your hand.

 Moisture inside the light may also corrode the electrical connections between the panel and light.
 Look for signs of rust.
-If the device is badly corroded, you may need to replace it.
+For extensive corrosion, you might not be able to fix outdoor solar lights that stop working.
+Instead, you'll need to replace them.

 Refresh the Panel